turingschool-examples/fitlit-starter-kit/README.md

 ### Context:
 Faye, Kirsten, Ryan, and Rick all worked on this project for 9 days.
 We are all in our third week in our second module in Turing.

+### Technologies Used
+- Javascript
+- HTML
+- CSS
+- Mocha/Chai
+- Webpack
+- Charts.js

 ### Contributors:
 - [Rick Vermeil (he/him)](https://www.linkedin.com/in/rick-vermeil-b93581159/)